wp-plugins/ose-firewall/readme.txt

 * OSE Firewall is built on <a href ="http://php.net/manual/en/book.pdo.php">PHP Data Objects (PDO)</a>, which is an extension providing unified data access to many popular DBMS, such as MySQL, PostgreSQL.
 Therefore, to use OSE Firewall, the PDO extension and the specific PDO database driver (e.g. PDO_MYSQL) have to be installed

 == Screenshots ==

-1. Admin Panel
+1. Admin Panel of OSE Firewall Security
-2. IP Management Panel
+2. IP Management Panel of OSE Firewall Security
-3. Virus Scanner
+3. Virus Scanner of OSE Firewall Security

 == Changelog ==